gsoft-inc/sg-orbit/README.md

 yarn build:pkg
 ```

 By default, packages compilation output will be in their respective *dist* directory.
-For more details, view the specific packages README file.
+For more details, read the [packages](/packages) README file.

 ### Release Storybook